chinmayapancholi13/chinmayapancholi13.github.io/about/index.md

 ---

-I am a 4th year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology, Kharagapur.
+I am a 4th year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology, Kharagpur.
 I am interested in the domains of Machine Learning, Natural Language Processing and Algorithm Design.

 ### Contact me